From Scherer’s Inn to the Riverdale Lodge, Riverdale NJ

 Riverdale’s longtime car dealership

-The area of the intersection of Paterson-Hamburg Turnpike and Newark-Pompton Turnpike has hosted a variety of businesses since the 18th Century.
-We don’t know about all of them, but here’s the story of a car dealership.
+The area surrounding the historic intersection of Paterson-Hamburg Turnpike and Newark-Pompton Turnpike has hosted a variety of businesses since the 18th Century – hotels, a funeral home, a felt factory, and so many more.
+This is the story of a car dealership.

-The company, founded in 1909, was named for Joseph L. Hudson, a Detroit department store entrepreneur and founder of Hudson’s Department Store.
-The company’s goal was to produce an motor car which would sell for less than $1,000 (roughly $25,000 today).
-It was a successful venture that lasted decades, and spawned dealerships all over — including Riverdale.
+Hudson Motors, founded in 1909, was named for its primary investor.
+Joseph L. Hudson was a Detroit department store entrepreneur and founder of Hudson’s Department Store.
+The goal of Hudson Motors was to produce an motor car which would sell for less than $1,000 (roughly $25,000 today).
+Their first year saw them sell over 4,000 cars – the highest number of first-year-sales of any car company until then.
+The successful venture lasted decades, and spawned dealerships all over — including Riverdale.

 Riverdale Rambler